syncfusion-content/javascript-docs/js/Angular2.md

 # Angular 2

+Essential JavaScript provides support for Angular 2 framework through wrappers.
+Each Syncfusion widgets are created as Angular 2 components with built in support for data binding and child directives to make complex property defintion easier.

+# Getting Started

-Before getting started with Syncfusion JavaScript for Angular2.0, prepare your application with the official [Angular2 getting started documentation](https://angular.io/docs/ts/latest/quickstart.html).
+Before getting started with Syncfusion JavaScript for Angular 2, prepare your application with the official [Getting Started documentation](https://angular.io/docs/ts/latest/quickstart.html).

 ## 1. Preparing the HTML document

-Angular2 wrappers for Syncfusion JavaScript controls is available in the file `ej.angular2.js` which can be copied from Syncfusion Build installed location.
+Angular 2 wrappers for Syncfusion JavaScript controls is available in the file `ej.angular2.js` which can be copied from Syncfusion Build installed location.

 {% highlight html %}